da Vinci® Hernia Surgery

 HOW COMMON ARE HERNIAS?

 Hernias are one of the most common conditions that people suffer from.
-Fortunately, one of the most common surgical procedures performed by the hernia surgeons New Jersey Advanced Surgical Solutions has results in excellent results.
-Our lead surgeon, Dr. Val Prokurat is extremely experienced in hernia repair.
+Fortunately, we provide what we find are the most effective surgical procedures for this condition.
+Our hernia surgeons in New Jersey Advanced Surgical Solutions have had excellent results.
+Our lead surgeon, Dr. Val Prokurat, is extremely experienced in hernia repair.
 If you are concerned that you may have had a hernia, feel free to contact us at any time!
 We are more than happy to help.

 TREATMENT FOR VENTRAL HERNIAS